TomohikoNakamura/jaCappella_corpus/index.md

 - Personal use (including blogs, etc.)

 The redistribution of the data of this corpus is not permitted.
-However, you are allowed to publish a part of the corpus (e.g., a few phrases of around 5 songs) to demonstrate the results of your research and development on your web pages, blog, etc.
+However, you are allowed to publish a part of the corpus (e.g., a few phrases of around 5 songs) to demonstrate the results of your research and development on your web pages, blog, and so on.
 For other purposes, or if you need to publish the entire data of this corpus, please contact us in advance.

 ## For commercial Use